satkarra/voronoi/docs/content/docs/getting-started.md

 ### Examples ###

-To generate a VORONOI tessellation in the FEHM format from an AVS mesh, run
+To generate a VORONOI tessellation in the PFLOTRAN format from an AVS mesh, run

-    mpiexec -np 4 voronoi -avs my_mesh.inp -type fehm -o my_mesh.stor
+    mpiexec -np 4 voronoi -avs my_mesh.inp -type pflotran -o my_mesh.uge

 To build a median tessellation in a PFLOTRAN format with a LaGriT infile, run